forwards-long-jump/discotron/README.md

 Discord bot supporting plugins hosted on git repositories

 # Installation guide
-Clone de repository, run `npm install` an follow the instructions
+Clone the repository, run `npm install` and follow the instructions

+Check the [wiki](https://github.com/forwards-long-jump/discotron/wiki) for documentation and more info.